-- Know what your camping spot address is, especially if you don’t have a completely decked-out campsite.
+- Know what your camping spot address is, especially if you don’t have a campsite that stands out.
 It will be dark at night, meaning it will be harder to find your friends and your campsite.
 There are “street” numbers to help you, but taking a picture of your surroundings never hurts.

 - Don’t forget your portable charger!
 You don’t want to be one of those people stuck in front of the scarce charging stations for hours at a time.